craigfrancis/security/hpkp-setup/readme.md

 5. Send this CSR to the CA (Certificate Authority), and go though the dance to prove you own the domain.
 They will give you back a single certificate that will typically expire within a year or two.

 6. On the Live server, upload and setup the first key-pair (and its certificate).
-At this point you can add the "Public-Key-Pins" header, using the two hashes you created in step 2.
+At this point you can add the `Public-Key-Pins` header, using the two hashes you created in step 2.

+		Header Set Public-Key-Pins:pin-sha256="XXX"; pin-sha256="XXX"; max-age=2592000; includeSubDomains; report-uri="XXX"

-	Note: **Only** the first key-pair has been uploaded to the server.
+	Note: **Only** the first key-pair has been uploaded to the server, and we only pin for about 30 days.

 7. Time passes... probably just under a year (if waiting for a certificate to expire), or maybe sooner if you find that your server has been compromised and you need to replace the key-pair and certificate.